abrownstein2022/Mod1CSSChallenge/README.md

 Once my changed versions worked okay, I moved the orignal files out of my local folder and renamed the working files to the original names.
 I have done this many times in my job over the years and it has worked well for me.

 Then I pushed my code to github using Git.
-I copied the URL from the code button in Github and tested that URL in a different browser to ensure the website was indeed
+I copied the URL from the code button in Github and tested that URL in a different browser than I was testing in to ensure the website was indeed working properly.